 Because of the unique interior design of the Green House homes, elders receive a much higher level of staff interaction and direct care than in a traditional nursing home.
-Since the opening of the first green house home in 2003 in Tupelo, Mississippi more that 300 Green House homes have opened and are thriving in over 32 states around the country.
+Since the opening of the first Green House home in Tupelo, Mississippi, more than 360 Green House homes in 32 states have opened and are thriving.

 –Vivian Vasallo, Vice President, Housing Impact Program, AARP Foundation

 “What we need is a radical reinterpretation of longevity that makes elders and their needs central to our collective pursuit of happiness and well-being.” –Dr. Bill Thomas

 Our mission is to enable elders to live the most meaningful life possible in our Navigator Green House homes.
 We are passionate about fostering control, dignity, and a sense of well-being for elders, their families, care givers, and direct care staff.

 The Martha’s Vineyard Green House homes will replace the existing 86-bed Windemere Nursing Home and Rehabilitation Center currently located on the campus of Martha’s Vineyard Hospital.
 In a study published in the Journal of the American Geriatrics Society, Green House homes are noted as a “promising model” for the future as elder care is re-invented in a post-pandemic world.

 - Located on 490 Vineyard Haven Road, Edgartown, MA.

 - Five separate residential homes totaling 55,960 SF.